shuklak13/Statistics/notes/MasterCheatsheet.md

 This master cheatsheet will tell you...

 1. some different statistical problems (regression, classification, etc.)
-2. the techniques used to model solutions to those problems
+2. the techniques used to model solutions for those problems
 3. the assumptions those techniques require
 4. the metrics that can be used to measure the effectiveness of the resulting models
 5. the pros and cons of each technique